-- The additional services are to be added to the gross rent and include private liability insurance limited to the residence, compulsory fire insurance (ECA), radio and television tax (SERAFE), internet connection and bedding.
+- The additional services are to be added to the gross rent and include private liability insurance limited to the residence, compulsory fire insurance (ECA) covering 2’000.- CHF of personal effects, radio and television tax (SERAFE), internet connection and bedding.

 - Maintenance of the communal areas by a cleaning service is provided by the FSLE in some residences on a voluntary basis and is not included in the additional services charged.
 It can be temporarily or indefinitely stopped or reduced.

 - Tourism tax is collected on behalf of the municipalities concerned from tenants who are subject to them in accordance with the “Règlement intercommunal sur la taxe de séjour” (Intercommunal regulation on tourism tax) or any other applicable regulation.

 - Any disagreement regarding the collection of tourism tax must be brought by the Tenant to the Commune of Lausanne.

 - The costs of financial transactions in connection with the leased property (charges for payment at a post office counter, transfer charges, exchange charges, etc.) are to be borne by the Tenant.

 - At the end of the Tenant’s rental agreement, the cleaning costs of the rented property are charged at a flat rate of at least CHF 75.00 if it is a room in a house.
 There is no exit cleaning for the rooms in flats.

 - The reminder fee is CHF 30.00 per reminder.

 - The opening of a dispute file, after at least one reminder has been sent, is charged at CHF 50.00 if the debtor is a resident in Switzerland and CHF 100.00 if they are a resident abroad.
 In addition, all costs associated with the collection of overdue payments (costs of searching for an address (including abroad), costs of debt collection and costs of third parties specialised in debt collection, etc.) are payable by the Tenant.